Element-Research/dpnn/README.md

 ```lua
 module = nn.SpatialBinaryConvolution(nInputPlane, nOutputPlane, kW, kH)
 ```
+Initialization is sample as nn/SpatialConvolution.
 Binary weights are used for forward and backward.
 Floating point weights are used for weight updates.
 Check **Binary-Weight-Network** section of [XNOR-net](http://arxiv.org/pdf/1603.05279v2.pdf).

 <a name = 'nn.OneHot'></a>